Disclaimer : Katekyo Hitman Reborn! belongs to Akira Amano.

 The younger girl actually suspected there was a little favoritism involved, if merely because she didn't tend to need lessons repeated to her so Arseniy didn't really have to deal with her often.
 Tatiana had been in trouble more than she had, both girls were rather sure Lisa reported to him everything they got up to given he never really needed to ask where they were in what skill or how much they practiced.

-Both the insult and the mini-lecture was enough to get the older girl to shut up though, and their before bedtime safe cracking practice continued as normal.
+Both the insult and the mini-lecture was enough to get the older girl to shut up though, and the before bedtime safecracking practice continued as normal.

-V (Sunday the 9 th of November, 1958.
+V (Monday the 29th of December 1958.
 Dmitriy's Garage, Moscow, Russian Soviet Federative Socialist Republic.)

 Tatiana was among the first of them to be arrested.

-Even taking into account the rest of the neighborhood baby Mafiya members around, no one else had managed to screw up that badly yet.
+Even considering the rest of the neighborhood baby Mafiya members around at various ages or rough skills, no one else had managed to screw up that badly yet.

 Sonya skipped out of the house nearly the same instant Lisa reported the other girl's arrest to a freshly returned for the night Arseniy, spent a safe few hours with Cherep in a park then wandered over to the garage Dmitriy both lived over and worked at when he had little else to do.